hsiaolab/MinusEightyBaby/README.md

 ## Advanced Notes

+### Remote access and auto-loading

+1. Change the hostname in /etc/hostname if you have multiple fridges and want to connect remotely

+2. Add the following before the exit line in /etc/rc.local before so the script runs automatically when the Raspberry Pi boots up:

+`cd /home/pi/Documents/freezercheck`

+`python3 client.py &`

+---

 ### Using WiFi?

 1. Setup the PI to reconnect to WiFi if it goes down.
 Open the terminal app and enter this line by line, the machine will reboot: